cdl-geneseo/critical-digital-practices/mod-4/css-basics.md

 his own face in a glass.</p>

 ```
 Let's change the font color of that second-to-last paragraph.
-Edit it as follows:
+Edit it as follows, using the `style` attribute to specify the different color:

 ```html
 <p style="color:greenyellow;">There is no such thing as a moral or an immoral book.
 Books are well written, or badly written.
 That is all.</p>